 Political relations between Ecuador and Germany go back a long way.
-Key issues in bilateral relations include trade and investment, development cooperation, environmental policy and the dual system of vocational Training.
+The most important issues in bilateral relations are trade and investment, development cooperation, environmental policy and the dual system of vocational training.

 Of Germany’s political foundations, the Friedrich‑Ebert‑Stiftung, the Hanns Seidel Foundation and the Rosa Luxemburg Foundation currently have offices in Ecuador.

-Germany is one of the largest bilateral donors of development cooperation with Ecuador.
-The most recent bilateral intergovernmental negotiations on development cooperation were held in Quito in November 2017.
-The above-mentioned visit by the Chairperson of the German Bundestag’s Environment Committee, as well as that by the Bundestag’s Economic Cooperation Committee (May/June 2018), further strengthened the cooperation.
-The two priority areas of German‑Ecuadorian cooperation are protection of the environment/natural resources and public administration/economic reform.
+Germany is one of Ecuador’s largest bilateral donors of development cooperation.
+The most recent bilateral intergovernmental negotiations on development cooperation were held in Berlin in October 2018.
+The two priority areas of German‑Ecuadorian cooperation are protection of the environment/natural resources and state, democracy and participation.

 Cooperation at university level is promoted primarily through short‑term research scholarships, German Academic Exchange Service (DAAD) scholarships and lecturer exchange programmes.
-For years, a DAAD lector has been working at the Pontificia Universidad Católica del Ecuador (PUCE) in Quito.
-The number of active university partnerships is on the increase, as is the number of student exchanges.
-Cooperation focuses on science and engineering subjects.
-The German Research Foundation (DFG) is conducting a mountain rainforest research project in the Zamora, Chinchipe and Loja provinces.
-Since 2013, the project area has been extended to include high mountain regions and the Azuay province (Cuenca).
-Three Ecuadorian and eight German universities are currently involved in the project.
+The Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) is conducting a mountain rainforest research project in the Zamora, Chinchipe and Loja provinces; three Ecuadorian and eight German universities are currently involved in the project.